See Nifty open on positive note: Maximus Securities

 Maximus Securities’ Daily Report:F&O Outlook:

-Nifty PCR-OI has remained flat at 1.17 compared to last trading session.
-PE of 9700 and CE of 9600 are the highest number of contracts traded.Opening for the Day:
+Nifty PCR-OI has decreased to 1.20 from 1.21.
+The fall in the ratio may be due to decrease in PE of 9400 and increase in CE of 9700.
+PE of 9600 and CE of 9700 are the highest number of contracts traded.Opening for the Day:

 Disclaimer: The views and investment tips expressed by investment experts on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.